googlecodelabs/migrate-python2-appengine/README.md

 > **NOTE:**
 > 1. It is also possible your app does not have a user interface, i.e., mobile backends, etc., so migrating the web framework (step 1) can be skipped.
-> 1. Users interested in bringing back their dead apps that originally ran on the [deprecated Python 2.5 runtime](http://googleappengine.blogspot.com/2013/03/python-25-thanks-for-good-times.html) (shutdown in 2017) need to [migrate from `db` to `ndb`](http://cloud.google.com/appengine/docs/standard/python/ndb/db_to_ndb) before attempting this tutorial.
+> 1. Users interested in bringing back their dead apps that originally ran on the [deprecated Python 2.5 runtime](http://googleappengine.blogspot.com/2013/03/python-25-thanks-for-good-times.html) (shutdown in 2017) need to [migrate from `db` to `ndb`](http://cloud.google.com/appengine/docs/standard/python/ndb/db_to_ndb) before attempting the techniques shown in this tutorial.

 As mentioned above, some steps are more critical while others are *optional*.
 We recommend incremental updates.
 We designed each step to be relatively easy, so you experience each migration individually.
 However, there are some of you for whom the migration process may be easier where you may be able to take larger migration leaps.